 Posts EBMC events on the EBMC Facebook page.
 15 - 30 minutes per week.

 Create event flyers and other materials.
 We'd prefer it if you have and can use Adobe InDesign.
 However, if not, please tell us what programs you do have and use.
 Please email examples of your work to Xiaojing@eastbaymeditation.org.

 *Generosity Committee Members

-Founded in a celebration of diversity, the East Bay Meditation Center welcomes everyone seeking to end suffering and cultivate happiness.
+Founded to provide a welcoming environment for people of color, members of the LGBTQI community, people with disabilities, and other underrepresented communities, the East Bay Meditation Center welcomes everyone seeking to end suffering and cultivate happiness.
 Our mission is to foster liberation, personal and interpersonal healing, social action, and inclusive community building.
 We offer mindfulness practices and teachings on wisdom and compassion from Buddhist and other spiritual traditions.
 Rooted in our commitment to diversity, we operate with transparent democratic governance, generosity-based economics, and environmental sustainability.